 Several federal and state regulatory agencies have authority over the electric services provided by the Xcel Energy operating companies.
-The requirements set forth by this document are intended to comply with these requirements, including the Federal Power Act (FPA), the Public Utility Regulatory Policies Act (PURPA), the FERC Final Rules, all local, state and federal regulatory agency requirements, and the applicable requirements of other entities related to owners and operators of electric systems and associated interconnected generation, such as NERC or the Regional Reliability Council.
-The Producer should keep abreast of changes in regulatory requirements and comply with them as they develop.
+The requirements set forth by this document are intended to comply with these requirements, including the Federal Power Act (FPA), the Public Utility Regulatory Policies Act (PURPA), the FERC Final Rules, all local, state and federal regulatory agency requirements, and the applicable requirements of other entities related to owners and operators of electric systems and associated interconnected generation, such as NERC or the Regional Entity.
+The Interconnection Customer should keep abreast of changes in regulatory requirements and comply with them as they develop.
 Specifically:

 FERC has authority over any interconnection to an Xcel Energy electric transmission system at transmission voltage under the FPA and the Final Rules.
 The Final Rules, and the individual OATTs implementing them (listed above), are subject to change from time-to-time.
-The Producer should consult the applicable OATT to ensure that the most up to date OATT requirements are used in the project design, operation and maintenance requirements.
+The Interconnection Customer should consult the applicable OATT to ensure that the most up to date OATT requirements are used in the project design, operation and maintenance requirements.

 NERC has established standards and practices for the reliable design and operation of the electric transmission system.
 NERC and the individual Reliability Regions modify and update their requirements from time to time.
-The Producer should also consult the websites of NERC (www.nerc.com) and the applicable Reliability Region (see above) to ensure that the most up-to-date requirements are used in the project design, operation and maintenance requirements.
+The Interconnection Customer should also consult the websites of NERC (www.nerc.com) and the applicable Reliability Region (see above) to ensure that the most up-to-date requirements are used in the project design, operation and maintenance requirements.
 This Guideline is periodically updated, but the Guideline may not reflect the most up-to-date information.

 Various American National Standards Institute (ANSI) and Institute of Electrical and Electronic Engineers (IEEE) standards also affect interconnection of generation and are mentioned in this Guideline.
 ANSI and IEEE update and revise these standards from time to time.
-The Producer should plan its generation project using the latest revision of referenced ANSI/IEEE standards because Xcel Energy considers them to be automatically incorporated into this Guideline.
+The Interconnection Customer should plan its generation project using the latest revision of referenced ANSI/IEEE standards because Xcel Energy considers them to be automatically incorporated into this Guideline.

-The transmission systems in the individual Xcel Energy operating companies are or may become part of an Independent System Operator (ISO), a Regional Transmission Organization (RTO), or an Independent Transmission Company (ITC) at some time in the future.
-For the purposes of this document, the term ISO, unless specified otherwise, will be used to indicate all such possible regional transmission entities.
-As such changes occur, the requirements imposed on Xcel Energy by the applicable ISO will affect generation interconnections.
-Xcel Energy plans to update these Guidelines from time-to-time to incorporate the changing
+The NSP and SPS transmission systems are part of the MISO and SPP RTOs, respectively.
+For the purposes of this document, the term RTO, unless specified otherwise, will be used to refer to such regional transmission entities.
+As such changes occur, the requirements imposed on Xcel Energy by the applicable RTO will affect generation interconnections.
+Xcel Energy plans to update these Guidelines from time-to-time to incorporate the changing RTO requirements that become applicable, but the Interconnection Customer should consult the ISO for any applicable RTO requirements.

-Transmission System Guidelines Xcel Energy Xcel Energy Operating Companies Interconnection Guidelines For Transmission Interconnected Producer-Owned Generation 20 MW or less Version: 8.0 File Name : XEL-POL-TransmissionIntercor nnectionGuidelineLess20MW.doc Page 11 of 71
+Transmission System Guidelines 🕜 Xcel Energy Xcel Energy Operating Companies Interconnection Guidelines For Transmission Interconnected Producer-Owned Generation Greater Than 20 MW Version:13.
+0 File Name : XEL-POL-TransmissionInterconn ectionGuidelineGreat20MW Version 13.doc Page 12 of 81